 On Sunday, we explored Boston Commons and Boston Public Gardens, walking from Hotel Commonwealth through the Commonwealth Avenue Mall.
 All along the strip, you will find statues paying homage to Bostonians who left their mark in history.
 We stopped at each to read their stories and take photos.

-No trip to the Public Gardens would be complete would be complete without a lap around the lake on a Swan boat tour.
+No trip to the Public Gardens would be complete without a lap around the lake on a Swan boat tour.
 We road the same swan boats back in 2015, so I was excited to compare the photos and kids reactions, now a little older.

 Each night upon our return to the hotel, the concierge had a little basket of goodies that they offered the kids.
-What kid will turn away candy or choclate almonds!
+What kid will turn away candy or chocolate almonds!